dongliu/traveler-client-python/README.md

 The tests shows how to perform these interactions.
-The `tests/test_traveler.py` test shows the flow of create a new traveler and update it from a released form, which can be added into a local environment from the file `tests/5ff0abd8de8f2600ef9eda2d.json`.
-The form contains three inputs of basic
-types: text, number, and boolean.
+The `tests/test_traveler.py` test shows the flow of create a new traveler and update it from a released form, which can be added into a local environment in the collection `releasedforms` with the content of `tests/5ff0abd8de8f2600ef9eda2d.bson`.
+The form contains three inputs of basic types: text, number, and boolean.
 It shows how to insert data into a traveler using the `keys` defined by the user when creating the form.

 ## project configuration